Andrewy-gh/fittrack/tasks/server-error-handling-implementation-plan.md

 #### 7.1 Evaluate Need for Tracking

-- [ ] Review logs to see if JSON encoding errors occur in practice
+- [x] Review logs to see if JSON encoding errors occur in practice
-- [ ] Assess impact of partial responses
+- [x] Assess impact of partial responses
-- [ ] Decide whether to add metrics, enhanced logging, or leave as-is (recommendation: leave as-is)
+- [x] Decide whether to add metrics, enhanced logging, or leave as-is (recommendation: leave as-is)
-- [ ] Document decision
+- [x] Document decision

 #### 7.2 If Tracking is Needed - Add Metrics

-- [ ] Define metric for JSON encoding failures
-- [ ] Increment metric in error paths
-- [ ] Add metric to monitoring dashboard
+- [x] N/A - Decision: Leave as-is (metrics not needed)

 #### 7.3 If Tracking is Needed - Enhanced Logging

-- [ ] Add structured fields to encoding error logs
-- [ ] Include response size, endpoint, error type
-- [ ] Create alerts for encoding error spikes
+- [x] N/A - Decision: Leave as-is (current logging is sufficient)

 #### 7.4 Document Behavior

-- [ ] Document that response headers are already written
+- [x] Document that response headers are already written
-- [ ] Explain why execution continues after encoding error
+- [x] Explain why execution continues after encoding error
-- [ ] Add code comments explaining the trade-off
+- [x] Add code comments explaining the trade-off

 ---